(Python 2.7) Use A List As An Argument In A Function?

 f([1, 2, 3])

 Notice the lack of a list object in your first example.
-Get rid of the *
+Get rid of the *, as you don't need it:

 # Write your function below!